 - Water breaking

-Consult with your doctor right away if you experience any of the above symptoms or other issues.
-It’s always better to address an issue at its earlier stage to ensure safety and health of the mother and her child.
-It is also recommended that you consult with your doctor before taking any medication, especially, if it’s a drug like nifedipine which is used only in the emergency situations.
+Consult with your doctor right away if you experience any of the given symptoms or other issues.
+It’s always better to address a problem at its earlier stage to ensure the safety and well-being of the mother and her child.
+It is also recommended that you consult with your doctor before taking any medication, especially if it’s a drug like nifedipine, which is used only in case of an emergency.

 Also Read: Reasons To Call Your Doctor In Pregnancy